tprelog/iocage-zwavejs2mqtt/README.md

 Artifact file(s) for [zwavejs2mqtt][1]

-:warning: This plugin is experimental
+- This is a TrueNAS Core Community Plugin

 [1]: https://zwave-js.github.io/zwavejs2mqtt/